Null Controllability for Wave Equations with Memory: MGCC and the main result

-Observe that \eqref{2.15-eq1.11} is the usual observability inequality that in the context of wave equations is assured if the GCC is satisfied (See \cite{ZDF} for a discussion of other methods to achieve these observability inequalities for the classical wave equations).
-But note that in the classical literature of wave equations without memory, the adjoint system does not involve neither the memory term nor the non-homogeneous one containing $q_0$.
+Observe that \eqref{2.15-eq1.11} is the usual observability inequality that is assured in the context of wave equations if the GCC is satisfied (see \cite{ZDF} for a discussion of other methods to achieve these observability inequalities for the classical wave equations).
+But note that in the classical literature of wave equations without memory, the adjoint system does not involve either the memory term or the non-homogeneous one containing $q_0$.
 Of course, it is natural that the adjoint system involves a memory term.
-But the addition of the non-homogenous one is required in order to ensure also that the memory term is under control.
+But the addition of the non-homogenous term is required to ensure that the memory term is under control.
 This is a very important issue that requires a complete revision of the methods to get observability inequalities and, eventually, we need to impose the new condition MGCC.

-In order to better understand the possibility that a system of the form (\ref{2.4-eq9.1}) satisfies the observability inequality and how this needs of a moving control, as in our previous papers \cite{CRZ, CZZ}, we reduce this complex equation to a coupled system of simpler equations (see e.g. \cite{Dafermos} for the use of these ideas in the context of well-posedness).
+In order to understand better the possibility that a system of the form (\ref{2.4-eq9.1}) satisfies the observability inequality and how this needs of a moving control, as in our previous papers \cite{CRZ, CZZ}, we reduce this complex equation to a coupled system of simpler equations (see e.g. \cite{Dafermos} for the use of these ideas in the context of well-posedness).

 To present the idea, let us first consider the model case $M(\cd,\cd)\equiv 1$.